LAN255 - Outboard motor Vevor - Free user manual and instructions

 WARNING

-When the motor is being transported, on water or land, it is important to place motor completely out of water.
+When the motor is being transported, on water or land, it is important to place the motor completely out of water.
 The motor should be positioned up close to the Lever Lock Mounting Bracket.
 Always secure the Steering Tension Knob and the Adjustable Depth Collar down to the top of the Steering Tension Knob for added security during transport.
-This provides a secure stow and holds the n in place during transportation when it is subject to high levels of shock and vibration.
-Failure to secure the motor may result in injury or damage to the
+This provides a secure stow and holds the motor in place during transportation when it is subject to high levels of shock and vibration.
+Failure to secure the motor may result in injury or damage to the motor.

-BATTERY &WIRING INSTALLATION
+BATTERY & WIRING INSTALLATION

 1. BOAT RIGGING & PRODUCT INSTALLATION

-For safety and compliance reasons, we recommend that you follow American and Yacht Council (ABYC) standards when rigging
+For safety and compliance reasons, we recommend that you follow American Boat and Yacht Council (ABYC) standards when rigging

 your boat.
 Altering boat wiring should be completed by a qualified marine technician.
 The following specifications are for general guidelines only: